google/WebFundamentals/src/content/en/updates/2017/09/sensors-for-the-web.md

 make sure that this development goes in the right direction.
 Try the APIs either by enabling runtime [flags](#generic-sensor-api-in-chrome) in Chrome or taking part in the [origin trial](#motion-sensors-origin-trials) and share your experience.
-Let us know what features would be great to add for your application purposes or if there is something you would modify in the API shape.
+Let us know what features would be great to add or if there is something you would like to modify in the current API.

 Please fill the [survey](https://docs.google.com/forms/d/e/1FAIpQLSdGKPzubbOaDSgjpre9Pxw6Hr1xwYIwgZEsuUOmbs6JPwvcBQ/viewform) .
 Also feel free to file [specification issues](https://github.com/w3c/sensors/issues/new)